(949) 407-8904 Mon - Fri 08:00 - 17:00 23661 Birtcher Dr., Lake Forest, California, USA

 There are two common heating methods:

-1 Direct heating.
-Make the high-melting-point conductor (such as a mixture of molybdenum, niobium, tungsten or graphite, boron nitride, and titanium boride) into a basket or boat of various shapes, placed the evaporation pellets on them, and use a high current to elevate the temperature.
+1. Direct Heating: In this method, a high-melting-point conductor, such as a mixture of molybdenum, niobium, tungsten, or graphite, is fashioned into a basket or boat of various shapes.
+The evaporation pellets are placed on these conductors, and a high current is passed through them to elevate the temperature sufficiently for evaporation.

-2 Indirect heating.
-Some materials might be eroded by the heated material at high temperatures and are therefore should not directly be placed on the heater.
-At this time, we could use some heat-resistant and stable material such as alumina, yttrium oxide or zirconia to make a crucible.
-The evaporating material is placed in the crucible, and the heater heats and evaporates the material through the crucible.
+2. Indirect Heating: Some materials are prone to erosion when exposed to high temperatures directly, making direct heating unsuitable.
+In such cases, heat-resistant and stable materials like alumina, yttrium oxide, or zirconia are used to make a crucible.
+The evaporation material is placed inside the crucible, and the heater heats and evaporates the material through the crucible.

 electron beam evaporation process